Menopause Joint Pain

 These key ingredients feature in The Menopause Co.’s Focus blend, designed to clear brain fog, support concentration, improve memory and bring clarity and focus.

-Discuss the benefits of prescribed menopause medications with your doctor or menopause specialist.
+Discuss the benefits of prescribed menopause medications with your doctor or menopause specialist, especially for managing joint pains.
 Be educated and informed so you can make the right decision to treat your unique combination of symptoms.

 If joint pain is affecting you, setting your limits is key

-While you can make great progress in your overall well-being by making positive lifestyle changes, learning how to manage any discomfort or pain and protect your joints will ensure you keep on track and do the best you can for your body.
+While you can make great progress in your overall well-being by making positive lifestyle changes, learning how to manage any discomfort or pain and protect your joints, especially in the context of menopause and joint pain, will ensure you keep on track and do the best you can for your body.

 Planning and structuring your day will prevent ‘pushing through’ and causing potential flare-ups.
 Take the time to understand what your body can physically handle, and don’t be afraid to say no to activities and responsibilities that may cause you stress.
 For instance, would a long day walking through the city be better broken up by a rest in between or finishing up by lunchtime?
 Are you able to sit down if needed?
 Can you reduce the number of appointments you must attend each day?